rising-dancho/flask-react-native/README.md

-currently having issues with "mysqlclient" dependency causing issues and errors upon deployment! of course, don't want to deploy on non free playforms just so that i can get my simple crud app running on the web.. however, i found a free alternative.. "pythonanywhere.com" i'll find out if i can make it work
+currently having issues with "mysqlclient" dependency causing issues and errors upon deployment! of course, don't want to deploy on non free playforms just so that i can get my simple crud app running on the web.. however, i found a free alternative.. "pythonanywhere.com" i'll find out if i can make it work. or i'll migrate from mysql to mongodb instead
 ```
 ##### why using mysql is a problem in deployment:
 ```